fabacab/tumblr-crosspostr/readme.txt

 = Is Tumblr Crosspostr available in languages other than English? =

 Not yet, but with your help it can be.
 To help translate the plugin into your language, please [sign up as a translator on Tumblr Crosspostr's Transifex project page](https://www.transifex.com/projects/p/tumblr-crosspostr/).

+= What if my theme doesn't support Post Formats? =

+Tumblr Crosspostr will still work even if your theme doesn't support the [Post Formats](http://codex.wordpress.org/Post_Formats) feature.
+However, in that case, you will only be able to make Text posts on Tumblr.
+Consider asking your theme developer to update your theme code so that it supports Post Formats.

 == Screenshots ==